 X-Spam-greylist header first.
 If it's not present, then the email was not delayed by greylisting, and it was probably just held up on the sender's side, something beyond our control.

 The result of all these tests is that most spam is blocked before it even enters our systems.
 However, we can only run these tests when the email is delivered directly to us, not forwarded on from another mail server.
-If you use your own domain, we strongly encourage you to host your email directly with us rather than having it forwarded on from your registrar, as this will enable us to be much more effective at filtering out spam.
+If you use your own domain, we strongly encourage you to host your email directly with us rather than having it forwarded on from your old host, as this will enable us to be much more effective at filtering out spam.